-Name of Participant:

-Field Trip Location:

-Field Trip Date:

-All persons under legal age must have a parent and/or guardian agree to and affix their signature to this form.
-All participants must also sign this form.

-I hereby agree to release the Kankakee Area Career Center, its representatives, agents, servants, and employees from liability for any injury to the above named person, resulting from any cause whatsoever occurring to the above-named person at any time while attending the Kankakee Area Career Center sponsored fieldtrip listed above, including travel, excepting only such injury or damage resulting from willful acts of such representatives, agents, servants and employees.

-I do voluntarily authorize the Kankakee Area Career Center designees to administer and/or obtain routine or emergency diagnostic procedures and/or routine or emergency medical treatment for the above-named person as deemed necessary in medical judgment.

-I agree to indemnity and hold harmless the Kankakee Area Career Center, and said Director and/or assistants and designees for any and all claims, demands, actions, rights of action, and/or judgments by or on behalf of the above-named person arising from or on account of said procedures and/or treatment rendered in good faith and according to the accepted medical standards.

-I truly understand that this is an educational activity and will, to the best of my ability, apply myself for the purpose of learning and uphold at all times the finest qualities of a person representing the Kankakee Area Career Center.

-Parent or Guardian Date -------------------- -- ------
+Name of Participant: Field Trip Location: Field Trip Date: All persons under legal age must have a parent and affix their signature to this form.
+All participants mu I hereby agree to release the Kankakee Area Carand employees from liability for any injury to the ab eer Center, its representatives, agents, servants, ove named person, resulting from any cause whatsoever occurring to the above-named person at any time while attending the Kankakee Area Career Center sponsored fieldtrip listed above, including travel, excepting only such injury or damage resulting from willful acts of such representatives, agents, servants and employees.
+I do voluntarily authorize the Kankakee Area Caradminister and/or obtain routine or emergency diagno medical treatment for the above-named person as deemed estic procedures and/or routine or emergency I agree to indemnity and hold harmless the Karand/or assistants and designees for any and all claims, demby or on behalf of the above-named person arising from or rendered in good faith and according to the accepted med ands, actions, rights of action, and/or judgments r on account of said procedures and/or treatment I truly understand that this is an educational act myself for the purpose of learning and uphold at all times Kankakee Area Career Center.
+Parent or Guardian Date Participant

-Participant Date